NealSr/alexa-tie-a-knot/README.md

 # Adapting the Minecraft Recipe to be a Tie-A-Knot tutorial

 This project is a fork of https://github.com/alexa/skill-sample-nodejs-howto which is a sample howto alexa skill.
-I have changed the assets and intents to relate to the Boy Scouts of America Basic Knots, and plan to add a timer function.
+I have changed the assets and intents to relate to the Basic Knots you'd learn in Cub Scouts or Boy Scouts.

-The original README can be found in the alexa repo, along with the original guide.
+The original README can be found in the above alexa repo, along with the original guide.

 To upload this to AWS / Alexa, edit as desired, package your dependencies, and upload as a zip file.

+Sample terminal commands:
 ```
 cd src
 npm install